 BUFFALO – It might as well have been opening night again inside the First Niagara Center.
 Twenty-one games into the season, the Sabres started over Friday, performing like a new, refreshed team in their first game under interim coach Ted Nolan, an exciting 3-1 triumph against the hated Toronto Maple Leafs.

-Nolan told the Sabres he was wiping the slate clean and didn’t care about their awful start under Ron Rolston, who was f...
+Nolan told the Sabres he was wiping the slate clean and didn’t care about their awful start under Ron Rolston, who was fired ...
 Read the full article

 BUFFALO – Joe Sacco wasn’t sure what he would feel watching the Colorado Avalanche, his old team, play the rebuilding Sabres on Saturday inside the First Niagara Center.